J-H-Freedman/website/README.md

 ## What is Jekyll?

 # How to add media to this site
+Each page's layout is recorded in _data as informed by its respective "List.yml".
+For example, to add an addition to the Gallery, use galleryList.yml to do so.

 ## Layouts

 ### post-media & post-writing
 This is the most common kind of update